4 Key Services to Supercharge Your Glass Business

 One of the major benefits of operating a full-service glass business is the sheer number of available revenue streams.
 Owners in the glass industry have many options when choosing which services their company will offer, both in the residential and commercial sectors.
 Here are 4 key services to super-charge your glass business!

-Commercial and residential glass services represent a $12 billion dollar market – and that’s not including auto glass services.
-Because of the influence of insurance companies creating a tough market for auto glass services, we’ll avoid discussing these in detail.
+Commercial and residential glass services represent a $17.9 billion dollar market – and that’s not including auto glass services.
+Due to the influence of insurance companies creating a tough market for auto glass services, we’ll avoid discussing these in detail.
 Fortunately, there is still a host of other profitable services available to glass businesses, including:

 In both the commercial and residential markets, windows and doors make up most of the glass restoration and repair services.
 This is a great place for small businesses to be, thanks to recent market behavior: Despite the number of large players in flat glass, this market enjoys surprisingly low concentration for windows and doors, with small glass businesses accounting for 75 percent of this chunk of the sector.